CONP-PCNO/conp-documentation/datalad_dataset_addition_procedure.md

 ##### <a name="doi_obtention"></a> 6) Obtaining a Digital Object Identifier (DOI) for your dataset

-Datasets in CONP require a unique and permanent Digital Object Identifier (DOI) to make them citeable and retrievable.
+We recommend that datasets uploaded to CONP have a unique and permanent Digital Object Identifier (DOI) to make them citeable and retrievable.
 To get a DOI for your dataset, follow these steps:

 - Log in to [Zenodo](https://zenodo.org), preferably using your GitHub account.